BlueLucario/CS-465-Project01-Document-Search/README.md

 unspecified behavior and will likely lead to poor results.

 - **There is no ranked retrieval.** The documents either match the query or don't.

-- **There is no document summary**.
-The documents are named by their file path.
-The user must manually open the document from the `api/documents/` folder to confirm its relevance.

 - **Duplicate documents are allowed.** If a document is uploaded twice, the inverted index will view them as separate documents.